To let posts outside homes

 Potential exemptions include if a landlord can show they have carried out the maximum amount of work to improve a property’s energy performance, but are still unable to meet the requirements.
 Other exemptions include if a tenant refuses the work, or if such works would cause devaluation to the property.

-How could requirements for non-domestic (commercial) properties change in the future?
+How could requirements for commercial properties change in the future?

 Tall buildings during sunrise